flyer1/Rainbow/README.md

 Gulp can help you generate site.css from all of the *.less files.
 Simply run:

 ```
-gulp styles
+gulp css
 ```

-Or if you prefer to have this task continously watch for changes in your less files and generate the site.css everytime it sees a change run:
+Or if you prefer to have this task continously watch for changes in your less files and generate the site.css everytime it sees a change in a less file run:

 ```
-gulp watch-styles
+gulp watch-less
 ```